 Send us an email or call 01905 766352

-What was life like in Prehistoric Worcestershire, and how did life change throughout the Stone, Bronze, and Iron Ages?
-Using archaeological illustrations of artefacts, we’ve uncovered, alongside reproduction artefacts of ancient technology and materials, the children will investigate the prehistory of Worcestershire and changing ways of life.
+What was life like in prehistoric Worcestershire?
+And how did life change throughout the Stone, Bronze, and Iron Ages?
+Using archaeological illustrations of sites we’ve uncovered, alongside real and replica artefacts, pupils will investigate the prehistory of Worcestershire and changing ways of life.
 Session can be expanded from 1.5 hours to 2 hours by having a go at whittling using flint flakes.

 To support learning in schools we have produced a number of historical resource packs.
 These can be accessed online free of charge.